leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 ### Resolvers

 ...
 Create image of how it works under the hood ...
+Split schema in separate models...

 Use a separate model...